brandesjj/centerfusionpp/README.md

 # CenterFusion++ <!-- omit in toc -->
-This repository contains the implementation of the Master's Thesis project **Camera-Radar Sensor Fusion using Deep Learning** from Johannes Kübel and Julian Brandes.
+This repository contains the implementation of the master's thesis project **Camera-Radar Sensor Fusion using Deep Learning** from Johannes Kübel and Julian Brandes.

 The thesis is available for download in the [Chalmers Open Digital Repository](https://hdl.handle.net/20.500.12380/305503).